akshitkhosla/List-AWS-IAM-Users/README.md

-# List-IAM-Users
+# List-AWS-IAM-Users
 List AWS IAM users

 # Github section
-Create a github repo - I have created with a name "List-IAM-Users" where repo URL looks likes this: https://github.com/akshitkhosla/List-IAM-Users
+Create a github repo - I have created with a name "List-AWS-IAM-Users" where repo URL looks likes this: https://github.com/akshitkhosla/List-AWS-IAM-Users
 where:
 - "akshitkhosla" is the "organization",
-- "List-IAM-Users" is the "repository" &
+- "List-AWS-IAM-Users" is the "repository" &
 - "branch" I have kept as default one i.e. "main"

 # AWS Section